input-output-hk/plutus-pioneer-program/README.md

 - [Lecture #1](https://youtu.be/_zr3W8cgzIQ)

-  - Welcome
+  - Welcome.
-  - The (E)UTxO-model
+  - The (E)UTxO-model.
+  - Building the example code.
-  - An auction contract in the EUTxO-model
+  - An auction contract in the EUTxO-model.
+  - A brief look at the auction code.
-  - Running an example auction contract on a local Playground
+  - Running an example auction contract on a local Playground.
-  - Homework
+  - Homework.

 ## Code Examples